Alvor1991/PP4-Physio/README.md

 **Week 3**
 ![User Stories Progress - Week 3](assets/readme_files/week3.png)

+**Story points** were assigned to these user stories, using the Fibonacci sequence (3, 5, 8) to represent the relative complexity and effort involved in each task:

+##### 1. User can register an account to book and manage appointments (**3 Story Points**)
+* AC1: Register with a form, account is created.
+* AC2: Valid username and password register the account.
+* AC3: Redirected to "My Profile" page, see a no bookings message.

+##### 2. Admin can manage content to keep info up-to-date (**8 Story Points**)
+* AC1: Admin dashboard access to edit/update content.
+* AC2: Treatment updates reflected on the public site.
+* AC3: Edit treatment content and prices accurately.

+##### 3. User can access the website on any device for a seamless experience (**3 Story Points**)
+* AC1: Website layout adjusts to fit mobile screens.
+* AC2: Content remains readable when resizing the browser.
+* AC3: Navigation menu collapses into mobile-friendly version.

+##### 4. User can view the home page to get an overview of services (**3 Story Points**)
+* AC1: Home page shows introduction and service overview.
+* AC2: Scroll to see user testimonials.
+* AC3: Call-to-action buttons for booking or learning more.

+##### 5. User can view therapist info to learn about credentials (**3 Story Points**)
+* AC1: About page shows therapist’s biography and credentials.
+* AC2: Read content to understand services and experience.
+* AC3: Contact form for questions or more information.

+##### 6. User can view treatments to choose appropriate therapy (**5 Story Points**)
+* AC1: Treatments page lists available services.
+* AC2: Click on treatment to see detailed description.
+* AC3: Understand benefits and pricing of each treatment.

+##### 7. User can create an appointment to schedule a therapy session (**5 Story Points**)
+* AC1: Booking form shows available slots.
+* AC2: Selected treatment is added to the booking.
+* AC3: Confirmation received once appointment is created.

+##### 8. User can view appointments to see scheduled sessions (**5 Story Points**)
+* AC1: Log in to see upcoming and past bookings.
+* AC2: View details like date, time, and treatment.
+* AC3: Navigate to detailed appointment information.

+##### 9. User can update appointments to change session details (**5 Story Points**)
+* AC1: Edit appointment to see current details.
+* AC2: Update date, time, or treatment, reflecting changes.
+* AC3: Confirmation received after updating appointment.

+##### 10. User can delete appointments to cancel a session (**5 Story Points**)
+* AC1: Delete appointment prompts for confirmation.
+* AC2: Confirm to remove appointment from the list.
+* AC3: Message confirms appointment cancellation.

-#### Structure
+### Structure

-The website is organized using a Flowchart to illustrate the user journey and interactions, ensuring intuitive navigation and a seamless user experience.
+The website is organized using a [Mermaid](https://mermaid.js.org/) Flowchart to illustrate the user journey and interactions, ensuring intuitive navigation and a seamless user experience.
 The chart outlines the interactions available to both logged-in and logged-out users, illustrating how they navigate through the site's features.
-The flowchart was designed using [Mermaid](https://mermaid.js.org/).

 ![Sports Therapy Booking website map](assets/readme_files/flowchart.png)

 #### User Flow

-#### Non-Logged-In Users:
+##### Non-Logged-In Users:
 * **Home Page**: an overview of the services offered, client testimonials, and quick links to book an appointment
 * **About Page**: detailed infor about the therapist's credentials and philosophy.
 It also includes a contact form.
 * **Treatments Page**: all available treatments with descriptions and pricing, along with a FAQ section.
 * **Login Page**: allows users to log in to access personalized features like appointment management.
 * **Book Appointment**: direct accesses to booking form; redirects users to log in before booking an appointment.

-#### Logged-In Users:
+##### Logged-In Users:
 * **Home Page**: same for non-logged-in users.
 * **About Page**: same for non-logged-in users.
 * **Treatments Page**: same for non-logged-in users.